abhishek2715/abhishek2715/README.md

 ### Hi there 👋
+Graduated from the University of Delhi, studied Data Science and Machine Learning at Jovian.
+I have a keen interest in the field of the data industry, therefore chose to switch to the technical field all the way from a commerce background.
+I have explored different domains to be independent during college such as Python, HR, and Content Writing.
 <!--
 **abhishek2715/abhishek2715** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.